CO^3: Cooperative Unsupervised 3D Representation Learning for Autonomous Driving: Conclusion and Future Work

 In this paper, we propose \methodshorthand, namely \textbf{Co}operative \textbf{Co}ntrastive Learning and \textbf{Co}ntextual Shape Prediction, for unsupervised 3D representation learning in outdoor scenes.
-The recently released vehicle-infrastructure-cooperation dataset DAIR-V2X~\citep{yu2022dairv2x} is utilized to build views for cooperative contrastive learning.
+The recently released vehicle-infrastructure-cooperation dataset DAIR-V2X is utilized to build views for cooperative contrastive learning.
 Meanwhile the contextual shape prediction objective provides task-relevant information for the 3D encoders.
-Our experiments demonstrate that the representation learned by \methodshorthand\ can be transferred to downstream datasets collected by different LiDAR sensors to improve performance of different detectors.
-The limitation of our work lies in the relatively small size of the released cooperation dataset.
-Large-scale dataset is demonstrated useful for unsupervised representation learning in previous works~\citep{he2020momentum, tian2019contrastive, NEURIPS2020_70feb62b, NEURIPS2020_f3ada80d, wang2020DenseCL}.
-Thus it will be interesting if larger cooperative datasets can be collected in the future and used for pre-training to see whether larger improvement can be made.
+Our experiments demonstrate that the representation learned by \methodshorthand\ can be transferred to various architectures and different downstream datasets and tasks to achieve performance gain.
+Currently the size of the real cooperation dataset is relatively small and it will be interesting if larger cooperative datasets can be collected for pre-training in the future.